The Wildflower Run is a 501(c)3 non-profit event, run by volunteers

 in order to maintain our friendly, small town event feeling and to provide the most enjoyable experience for all.
 Meanwhile–through a combination of Run registrations, corporate sponsorships, and individual donations–

-we raise close to $50,000 annually in support of education and equity for women and girls.
+we raise over $50,000 annually in support of education and equity for women and girls.

 Community support is part of what makes the Wildflower Run special.
 In addition to generous business sponsorship, the community volunteers: all AAUW members support the event, community leaders staff the parking lot, Boy Scouts help with race day setup, Girl Scouts cheer runners on, high school club members and AAUW scholarship recipients volunteer.

 The Wildflower Run is truly “a Morgan Hill tradition.”